Kid (Pretenders song): Music and lyrics

 Author Alex Ogg describes "Kid" as a "resonant ballad."
 The lyrics express the singer's devotion to the listener, who may be her child, but could also be her lover or just a friend.
 Allmusic critic Stewart Mason calls it "an all-time classic rock and roll love song" and "probably the [Pretenders'] masterpiece."
 He particularly praises Hynde's "beautiful and emotional" lead vocals, and James Honeyman-Scott's lead guitar playing, which he says sounds like the Byrds at times but also sounds tougher when necessary.

 Record World said that "Chrissie bares her heart and soul with a priceless vocal performance" and that "sharp, guitar icing covers the love song with riffs and rhythm rings while the pace maintains a medium rock tempo, but the feel is pure ballad."

 Allmusic critic Stephen Thomas Erlewine praised how Honeyman-Scott's "unconventional" playing adds additional dimensions to the "measured pop" of "Kid".
 Author Jeremy Simmonds said of "Kid" that it "showed the group's complete mastery of sixties hooks with sharp. confident new wave leanings."
 Rolling Stone Album Guide critic J.D.
 Considine praises how melody expresses "emotional vulnerability."
 Considine also praises how the band adds "soul" to the song's "sentimentality."
 According to Mason, the Pretenders' later single "Show Me" was partially a rewrite of "Kid."

 Ultimate Classic Rock critic Bryan Wawzenek rated it one of drummer Martin Chambers' 5th best Pretenders songs, saying that Chambers "just soars to the bridge, where he gets to flash a little muscle.
 And then he steals a few stutter beats from the Ronettes to let 'Kid' wander down girl-group lane."

 Release

 "Kid" was released as the Pretenders' second single in 1979, prior to the release of their debut album, following "Stop Your Sobbing."
 It performed slightly better on the UK charts than "Stop Your Sobbing," reaching number 33 whereas "Stop Your Sobbing" reached number 34.
 However, the band's follow up single "Brass in Pocket" performed even better, reaching #1.

 The song's single release was accompanied by a music video, which featured the band at an amusement park.

 Since its original release, "Kid" has appeared on a number of Pretenders' compilation albums. including The Singles and Greatest Hits.
-It also appears on the live album The Isle of View, in which Hynde is backed by a string quartet, in what Stephen Thomas Erlewine describes as a "poorly conceived" version.
+It also appears on the Pretenders' 1995 live album The Isle of View, in which Hynde is backed by a string quartet.